JumpstartTU - Center for Global Engagement

 What is JumpstartTU?

-JumpstartTU is a one-week international experience designed to serve as an introduction to the University of Tulsa’s (TU) academic and campus life through a transformative, intensive experience in Panama or Mexico.
+JumpstartTU is a one-week international experience integrated with your First-Year Experience course (FYE-1001) designed to serve as an introduction to TU’s academic and campus life through a transformative, intensive experience in Panama, Mexico, or Germany.

-First-year students enrolled at TU experience JumpstartTU in July prior to beginning their first semester of college.
+First-year students enrolled at TU experience JumpstartTU in July or June prior to beginning their first semester of college.
 Core values of JumpstartTU include:

-• help students engage with Panamanian communities to discover similarities and differences from our own U.S. communities.
+• Help students engage with local communities to discover similarities and differences from our own.

-JumpstartTU exposes students to the importance of collaborating with a multitude of experts to learn global issues, the unique biodiversity characteristics of Panama, global trade, world consumption, and the culture of indigenous people and their contributions to Panama and Mexico.
+JumpstartTU exposes students to the importance of collaborating with a multitude of experts to learn global issues, unique biodiversities, global trade, world consumption, the culture of indigenous people, and much more.

 Program Dates